rust-lang/rfcs/text/0000-async-stream.md

 When drafting this RFC, there was a [good deal of discussion](https://github.com/rust-lang/wg-async-foundations/pull/15#discussion_r452482084) around why the `next` method requires `Self:Unpin`.

+In particular, there was concern around how this would affect the use of generators in the future.
+Generators are discussed in the [Future possiblilities](future-possibilities) section later in this RFC.

 To understand this, it helps to take a closer look at the definition of `Next` (this struct is further discussed later in this RFC) in the [futures-util crate](https://docs.rs/futures-util/0.3.5/src/futures_util/stream/stream/next.rs.html#10-12).

 ```rust